MUHAMMED-FARIZ-KP/EmployeeManagementApp/README.md

 2. Use Entity Framework migrations or manually update the SQLite database as required.
 3. Make sure to apply any necessary changes to the UI to reflect the new database structure.

-## Known Issues

-- Build warnings are present during compilation.
-- Issues with the application not opening may occur under certain conditions.
-Please ensure all dependencies are correctly installed.
-- A data type issue may occur when converting `DateTimeOffset` to `DateTime`.
-This is being worked on and will be resolved in a future update.

 ## Contributing

 Contributions are welcome!
 If you find bugs or have ideas for improvements, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any queries or feedback, please contact [Muhammed Fariz KP](mailto:muhammedfarizkp@example.com).
+For any queries or feedback, please contact [Muhammed Fariz KP](mailto:farizz7676off@gmail.com).